Trump's New Tariff Target List: Flags In, Bibles Out, Frog Meat Delayed

 - Black and white pepper

-- Human hair, unworked (The U.S. imported $615,766 worth last year.)
+- Human hair, unworked (the U.S. imported $615,766 worth last year)

-Another $160 billion worth of Chinese imports will be spared a tariff until Dec.
+An additional $160 billion worth of Chinese imports will be spared a tariff until Dec.
 15, to avoid hitting holiday sales.
 These items include:

 - Prepared or preserved frog meat